A tutorial on how to build easy changeable frames for signs. Quickly change what sign is displaying any season and save on storage space!

 You can print the material list and instructions below.

-Do you need a video?
-Here a the step-by-step video tutorial on how to build this changeable wood frame.
+Do you prefer a video?
+Here’s a step-by-step video tutorial on how to build this easy to change wood frame.

 STEP 1: Cut and sand the wood

 The first step is cutting the wood.

 SIDE NOTE: Some of the boards will have a 45-degree angle cut.
 They will be marked (45-degree).